confluentinc/cloud-consumption-report/README.md

 # Overview
-Project used for generating a PDF/CSV Reports at organization level for Confluent cloud for measuring the cluster usage over the period of past 7 days.
+Project used for generating a PDF/CSV Reports at organization level for Confluent cloud to measure/monitor the cluster usage over the period of past 7 days.
-Application integrates with Service Quotas API and Metrics API and retrieves environment and cluster configuration in confluent cloud.
+Application integrates with Service Quotas API and Metrics API and retrieves environment and cluster configuration from confluent cloud.
-For each cluster metrics are queried using metrics api which is rate limited to 50 requests per min and loads it into in-memory database.
+For each cluster metrics are queried using Metrics API which is rate limited to 50 requests per min and loads it into in-memory database.
-Compares the metrics result with the benchmark limits based on the cluster kind and resource allocation and provides the consumption jasperReports.
+Compares the metrics result with the benchmark limits based on the cluster type and resource allocation and provides the consumption Reports.

 ## Report Contents